 - Unparalleled Carnage: The Battle of The Somme, 1916

 - Through the Smoking Heather: The Battle of Glen Shiel, 1719

 - Who Were Burke and Hare, Edinburgh’s Infamous Killer Duo?

 More would come to join the conspiracy in the weeks and months following, some of which were prominent English noblemen.
 It was in a corner of the Duck and Drake pub in London that Robert Catesby proposed an audacious bid to blow up the Palace of Westminster, which held the Houses of Parliament.

 If successful, the act of blowing up parliament alone would have sent shockwaves through English society.
 However, Catesby planned to go one step further.
 The conspirators would blow up Parliament during the official state opening – when the King, the heir and prominent nobles would all be present.

 Afterwards, the plan would see the conspirators lead an uprising of English Catholics and kidnap James’ daughter, Elizabeth.
 Once installed as Queen, Elizabeth would be duly married off to an appropriate Catholic monarch.

 In the cellars below the Palace of Westminster, the conspirators crept and scurried, piling barrels of gunpowder throughout the substructure.
-It was from here that 36 barrels of gunpowder would erupt and usher in a new era of Catholic rule in England.
+It was from here that 36 barrels of gunpowder would erupt and usher in a new era in British history.

-In this stage of the plot, Fawkes was key.
-Working under an alias, he served as a caretaker of a cellar located beneath the House of Lords.
+During this stage of the plot, Fawkes was key.
+Working under an alias he served as a caretaker of a cellar located beneath the House of Lords.
 It was here that the cabal began to stockpile their gunpowder in anticipation of the grand finale, where Fawkes would light fuses before escaping across the Thames.

 A plot uncovered